standardhealth/fsh-ae/input/pagecontent/index.md

 ### Adverse Event Reporting Standards

-FDA Individual Case Safety Report (ICSR)
+* FDA Individual Case Safety Report (ICSR)
-National Cancer Institute CTCAE:
+* National Cancer Institute CTCAE:
-* routine reporting via Clinical Data Update System (CDUS)
+  * CTEP reporting via the Clinical Trial Monitoring System (CTMS) and Clinical Data Update System (CDUS)
-* adverse event expedited reporting (AdEERS)
+  * Adverse Event Expedited Reporting System (AdEERS)

-### Scope and Conceptual Model

-The SHR Adverse Event model consists of data elements divided into TBD groups, illustrated in the following diagram:

-** INSERT CONCEPTUAL DIAGRAM **

 ### Disclaimers and Known Limitations

 This implementation guide (IG) is a Domain of Knowledge IG.
 The purpose of this IG is to show how to represent clinical concepts generally, not to have a complete set of agreements for interoperable exchanges.

-This IG focuses is narrowly scoped to only _the adverse reporting section_ and directly relevant relationships of an adverse event.
+* This IG focuses is narrowly scoped to only _the adverse reporting section_ and directly relevant relationships of an adverse event.
 It does not attempt to model all of the metadata found in a Case Report Form (CRF) or the entire format of the entire trials report conformant with the NCI Clinical Trials Monitoring Service (CTMS).
+* This IG focuses on CTCAE terms as the reference for AE terms and grades.
+MedDRA, while recognized, is scoped to only those MedDRA lower-level terms (LLT) for which there is a CTCAE 5.0 mapping.
+* CTCAE 6.0, currently in early draft development, is out of scope.
+* The following standards, while noted, will not be the focus of this IG version: CTEP Adverse Event Reporting System (AdEERS), and CDISC adverse event reporting in CDASH and SDTM.

 ### Credits